 Of course, these are the basics, but you need to consider some specific circumstances too:

 - One such important factor is the type of program you choose to go to that should define the type of bike to pick and the tools and accessories to bring.
-You can ride on concrete, in the woods, on cement or wooden paths, through built hurdles, fields or in halfpipes.
-You can participate at the Olympics, at Tour de France, field contests, time trials, marathons; you can balance on handrails, on stairs, on pallets or in halls; etc.
+You can ride on concrete, in the woods, on cement or wooden paths, through built hurdles, fields, or in halfpipes.
+You can participate at the Olympics, at Tour de France, field contests, time trials, marathons; you can balance on handrails, on stairs, on pallets, or in halls; etc.

 - Familiar or unknown trails: going on unknown routes may make it necessary to prepare extra equipment as discovering new terrains may bring unexpected adventures.

-- The weather is an important factor too: it’s not only the rainy weather that you need keep in mind as a possible hurdle, but it’s equally important to get ready for the heat too.
+- The weather is an important factor too: it’s not only the rainy weather that you need to keep in mind as a possible hurdle, but it’s equally important to get ready for the heat too.